-Particular opportunities are seen in the Company's membership of the Samvardhana Motherson Group, order backlog and customer portfolio, and the owner's relationships with customers.
+Particular opportunities are seen in SMP's vertical integration in the Samvardhana Motherson Group, the strong order backlog and customer portfolio, and the owner's excellent relationships with customers.

 We consider the opportunities and risks described above to be balanced with respect to the ability of achieving our projected targets for revenue and net profit.